-AAA is the first level of Minors Softball and is appropriate for most 9 year olds and some 10 year olds and 8 year olds depending on experience.
-Players do the pitching, with a modified "coach pitch" rule that allows coaches to step in and pitch in lieu of batters reaching base via a "base on balls" (walk).
+AAA is the first level of Minors Softball and is appropriate for most 8 & 9 year-olds and some 10 year-olds depending on experience.
+Players do the pitching, with a modified "coach-pitch" rule that allows coaches to step in and pitch in lieu of batters reaching base via a "base on balls" (walk).
 For many players, AAA is a very fun playing environment, with lots of offense and action in the field!
 Pitchers, hitters, and fielders develop at different rates, but the goal of AAA is to prepare players to play in the more competitive Minor division of Coast, and eventually for the Majors Division by the time they are 11 or 12.
-AAA schedule includes games with 2 or 3 other softball leagues.
+The AAA schedule includes games with 2 or 3 other softball leagues.

 Coast division is the more advanced Minors division, the last stop before Majors.
-Most 10 year olds and roughly half of registered 11 year olds are assigned to Coast division, and occasionally some 9 year olds who have significant playing experience and have played AAA in a prior spring season.
+Some 9 year-olds, most 10 year olds, and roughly half of registered 11 year-olds are assigned to Coast division.
 Coast teams participate in the District 9 mid-season tournament.
 The Coast schedule includes games with 2 or 3 other softball leagues.

-Majors Softball is where all 12 year olds and roughly half the 11 year olds play.
-Occasionally a 10 year old will be assigned to Majors, but this is very much the exception - in some years, no 10 year olds are assigned to Majors, while in others, one or two are assigned there.
+Majors Softball is where all 12 year-olds and roughly half of the 11 year-olds play.
+Occasionally a 10 year-old will be assigned to Majors, but this is very much the exception -- in some years, no 10 year-olds are assigned to Majors, while in others, one or two are assigned there.
 Majors is the pinnacle of Little League Softball, with increased pitching distance, more competitive rules, and a faster game than the Minors divisions.
 Majors teams participate in the District 9 mid-season tournament.
 The Majors schedule includes inter-league play.

 Divisional alignment may change from year to year based on number and strength of players at each age, and taking into account our competition in other leagues, against whom we play "Interlock" (interleague) schedules.

 Juniors teams typically have 12-14 players, and may include players from other area Little Leagues.
-Juniors Softball is for 13 and 14-year-olds.
+Juniors Softball is for 13 and 14 year-olds.
+Some 12 year-olds may also be eligible to play Juniors Softball.
 Teams meet two to four times per week (a meeting is a practice or a game).

 Games are played against team from all over district 9.
 There are approximately 18 games in a season.
 Practice starts in early March and games start in late March or early April.
 Games are 6 innings in length.

-This is players first opportunity to play on full size fields with more traditional baseball rules.
-Scores are kept and players have the opportunity to possibly continue playing as all stars in post season tournaments.
+This is a player's first opportunity to play on full-size fields with more traditional baseball rules.
+Scores are kept and players have the opportunity to possibly continue playing as All-Stars in post-season tournaments.